-a) Determine the cost (to either play the card or pay for the card's effect) or costs (if multiple costs are necessary for the intended action).

-b) Check play restrictions, including verification and designation of applicable targets or cards to be effected.

-c) Apply any penalties to the cost(s).
-(Any effects that modify a penalty are applied to that penalty before it becomes a part of the cost.)

-d) Apply any other active modifiers (including reducers) to the cost(s).e) Pay the cost(s).

-f) Pay the card, or trigger the effect.
-Choose targets (if applicable) and proceed to step two.
+- a) Determine the cost (to either play the card or pay for the card's effect) or costs (if multiple costs are necessary for the intended action). - b) Check play restrictions, including verification and designation of applicable targets or cards to be effected. - c) Apply any penalties to the cost(s).
+(Any effects that modify a penalty are applied to that penalty before it becomes a part of the cost.) - d) Apply any other active modifiers (including reducers) to the cost(s). - e) Pay the cost(s). - f) Play the card, or trigger the effect, and proceed to step two.